Trekking to Machu Picchu is an incredible experience.

-This is a difficult problem as how do you know which operators treat their porters fairly?
+This is a difficult problem as to how do you know which operators treat their porters fairly?
 There is no simple answer to this except to say that if an operator is charging significantly less than others then this is a sure sign.

-Thanks to the government, there is a national minimum wages for porters, sadly though, many trekking operators choose to ignore this to bring down their prices.
+Thanks to the government, there is a national minimum wage for porters, sadly though, many trekking operators choose to ignore this to bring down their prices.
 If a standard group booking for a four day Inca Trail trek costs less than US$500, be wary.

 If you are concerned, we always recommend asking an operator directly about their porter treatment and wages.
 You’ll usually get a good idea from the answer you receive, whether it be an open answer or a cagey one.

 Also, because of overseas insurance policies, western operators almost always treat their porters fairly, although you will pay slightly more for this peace of mind.
 Click here for our recommended operator.

 Hiring a porter as well as a guide will make your trek far easier and thus, more enjoyable.
 Not only will you have less to carry and more time to admire the scenery, but you’ll be supplying employment to local people who need it.

 Porters will usually not speak until you choose to speak to them.
 The reward is to learn about their way of life and local culture.
 Porters often have great stories about old traditions and will often sing traditional songs for you over a nice cup of tea.

 Always thank your porter verbally along with a tip.
 Make them feel valued and try to engage with them along the trek.